GoogleCloudPlatform/django-demo-app-unicodex/docs/50-first-deployment.md

 We're up to deploying our project for the first time!

-This is a little bit complicated first time, but it'll be much easier for every other deployment.
+This is a little bit complicated the first time, but it'll be much easier for every other deployment.

 You'll remember way back at the [first step](00-test-local.md), we built two images: a `web` image and a `db` image.

-For this deployment, `db` is replaced with the proper postgres database we've [already setup](20-setup-sql.md).
+`db` will be replaced with the proper postgres database we've [already setup](20-setup-sql.md).

 So we just need to build the other image!